KARAN-D05/High-Performace-Adder-Architectures/README.md

 Modern systems solve this problem using **hardware accelerators**-specialized datapaths designed to execute specific mathematical operations far more efficiently than software running on a CPU.

-This repository explores that transformation.

-Beginning with the limitations of a simple multi-cycle processor, each project studies how mathematical algorithms are mapped into reusable RTL hardware, why different algorithms produce different silicon costs, and how dedicated arithmetic units eventually combine into a configurable mathematical co-processor.

 # 🛠️ Tools & Technologies

 ![Icarus Verilog](https://img.shields.io/badge/Icarus_Verilog-Simulation-1E88E5?style=flat-square)